Parameterized Problems Complete for Nondeterministic FPT time and Logarithmic Space

 \section{Abstract}

-Let XNLP be the class of parameterized problems such that an instance of size $n$ with parameter $k$ can be solved nondeterministically in time $f(k)n^{O(1)}$ and space $f(k)\log(n)$ (for some computable function $f$).
-We give a wide variety of XNLP-complete problems, such as {\sc List Coloring} and {\sc Precoloring Extension} with pathwidth as parameter, {\sc Scheduling of Jobs with Precedence Constraints}, with both number of machines and partial order width as parameter, {\sc Bandwidth} and variants of {\sc Weighted CNF-Satisfiability} and reconfiguration problems.
-In particular, this implies that all these problems are $W[t]$-hard for all $t$.
+Let $\XNLP$ be the class of parameterized problems such that an instance of size $n$ with parameter $k$ can be solved nondeterministically in time $f(k)n^{O(1)}$ and space $f(k)\log(n)$ (for some computable function $f$).
+We give a wide variety of $\XNLP$-complete problems, such as {\sc List Coloring} and {\sc Precoloring Extension} with pathwidth as parameter, {\sc Scheduling of Jobs with Precedence Constraints}, with both number of machines and partial order width as parameter, {\sc Bandwidth} and variants of {\sc Weighted CNF-Satisfiability}.
+In particular, this implies that all these problems are $\mathrm{W}[t]$-hard for all $t$.
 This also answers a long standing question on the parameterized complexity of the {\sc Bandwidth} problem.